HaresshTechWr/assessment-net/README.md

 **Separate plugin instances for each content type**

 Documentation, API Reference, SDKs, and Help Center are separate Docusaurus plugin instances, each with its own sidebar and URL path.
 This keeps versioning scoped to just the main docs, the API reference follows the API's own version, the SDK follows its package version, and the Help Center is always current (always updated!).
-A single global version would couple their release cycles together unnecessarily.

 **Netlify over GitHub Pages**